 - Y-3 - Y-3 is the collaboration between legendary Japanese designer Yohji Yamamoto and Adidas.
 Started in 2003, the goal of the line is to blur the line between fashion and athletic wear.
 The Y represents the designer, while the number 3 connotes for the Three Stripes of Adidas, while the hyphen stands for the partnership.
 One of the most integral pieces from this collection is the Qasa silhouette, which was widely acclaimed.

 - Supreme x Louis Vuitton - Released in 2017, streetwear brand Supreme and high-fashion line Louis Vuitton seemed to be an opposing collaboration but resulted in both parties' advantages.
 For LV, it became an opportunity to reach the younger generation, a market that they have been trying to reach.
 On the other hand, it was a way to elevate the brand for Supreme as it connects with the world's most iconic high-end brand.
-Although there are different products featured in this collection, the casual sneakers line remained to be extensive as there are five colorways released.
+Although there are different products featured in this collection, the casual shoes line remained to be extensive as there are five colorways released.

 - Chanel x Pharell x Adidas - As a send-off to renowned Parisian boutique Colette after being in the business for 20 years, a three-way collaboration among Chanel, Pharell, and Adidas took place.
 Pieces released were limited to 500 pairs and were only made available via pre-registration followed by a random draw officiated by a court bailiff.
 These exclusive casual sneakers reached its highest resell value at $25,000 according to Stock X.